gardenlinux/gardenlinux/features/lima/README.md

 This feature flag produces an image suitable for using with [lima](https://lima-vm.io)
 </website-feature>

-For the time being, this only supports `qemu` virtual machines.
-Using `vz` is not supported.

 Garden Linux images for Lima are published at https://images.gardenlinux.io

 How to use the pre-built image: